 There are a few easy ways to hide or fix a cracked cheesecake top, here are my favorites:

-- First, let the cheesecake be completely cooled and refrigerated as per recipe instructions.
-Only when you have a cold cheesecake on hands, you can start fixing the cracks.
+- First, cool it completely and refrigerate it for at least 6-8 hours.
+Only when you have a COLD cheesecake on your hands, you can start fixing the cracks.
 This technique will work on small to medium cracks.
-If the crack is too dip, imagine splitting the cheesecake in half.
-I would recommend using this method to fix the crack as much as possible, and after that, continue by adding some topping to the cheesecake.
+If the crack is too deep, imagine splitting the cheesecake in half.
+I would recommend using this method to fix the crack as much as possible, and after that, continue by adding some topping to it.

-- You will need: 1) small offset spatula 2) hot water 3) kitchen towel.
+- You will need: 1) a small offset spatula 2) hot water 3) a kitchen towel.

-- You can add a thin layer of sour cream topping if the cracks are small.
+- Another option is to add a thin layer of sour cream topping if the cracks are small.

-- You can add a layer of whipped cream topping and garnish the cheesecake with fresh fruits.
+- Or you can add a layer of whipped cream topping and garnish the cheesecake with fresh fruits.

 How to remove a cheesecake from the springform pan?

-- Carefully run a small knife around the edge of the pan, starting all the way up and working your way down.
-This way you will loosen and bits that stuck to the pan.
+- Start by carefully running a small knife around the inside edge of the pan.
+First, starting all the way up the side and working your way down.
+This is how you loosen the bits that stuck to the pan.

-- To transfer the cheesecake to a serving dish, run a long, thin spatula between the crust and the pan bottom, and gently slide the cheesecake onto the serving dish.
+- Similarly, to transfer it to a serving dish, run a long, thin spatula or knife between the crust and the pan bottom, and gently slide the cheesecake onto the serving dish.